aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-virtual-topologies.md

           # Required for VRFs carried over AutoVPN or CV Pathfinder WAN.
           #
-          # A VRF can have a different VNI in the Datacenters and in the WAN.
+          # A VRF can have different VNIs between the Datacenters and the WAN.
           # Note that if no VRF default is configured for WAN, AVD will automatically inject the VRF default with
           # `wan_vni` set to `1`.
-          # In addition either `vrf_id` or `vrf_vni` must be set to enforce consistant route-targets across domains.
+          # In addition either `vrf_id` or `vrf_vni` must be set to enforce consistent route-targets across domains.
           wan_vni: <int; 1-255; required>

       # Always injected into the default VRF policy as the first entry.